 You can apply for pre-approval by filling out a form online and uploading the relevant documentation regarding your identification, income, debt and credit history.
 Once you submit your application, RACV will review and verify the documents.
 If you meet their eligibility criteria, you will get pre-approval for the amount they are willing to lend to you.
 With this pre-approval, you can go car shopping with the confidence of knowing what you can afford.

 A car loan, also known as vehicle finance, is money that a consumer borrows with the express purpose of buying a vehicle, such as a car, motorbike, van, truck or campervan.
 Car loans can be used for both new and used vehicles.

-What is a finance lease?
+What is a comparison rate?

 The comparison rate is known as the ‘real’ interest rate you have to pay – unlike the advertised interest rate, which is often an artificially low number.
 That’s because the comparison rate includes both the advertised rate and the associated fees.
 According to the industry standard, comparison rate calculations are made on the assumption that the car loan will be for $30,000 over five years.